-Written by Jade Walton, Transforming Lives Trainee
+Written by Eve Goddard, Transforming Lives Trainee

 It is thought the death of frogs overwintering in ponds is likely caused by a lack of oxygen in the water as sunlight is unable to reach plants and algae, making them unable to photosynthesise and oxygenate the water.
 Another theory is that gases are expelled by dead plant matter within the pond as it decomposes which are blocked from escaping into the air via the surface of the water.
 This may lead to a deadly build up of these toxic gases, causing ‘winterkill.